 Jeanine Corcoran And Kristin Macari Review The 7 St. Cloud Florida Elementary Schools

 St. Cloud Florida Elementary Schools are the focus of today’s 13th episode of Discover St. Cloud Florida.
-Jeanine Corcoran, broker for The Corcoran Connection will be your host and she is joined by her co-host Kristin Macari owner of Studio Nine 13.
+Jeanine Corcoran, broker of Corcoran Connect will be your host and she is joined by her co-host Kristin Macari owner of Studio Nine 13.
 Today, they will review the 7 Saint Cloud FL Elementary schools.

 The elementary schools in St. Cloud Florida are an important topic for those who are new to the area.
 Jeanine said that there are 7 elementary schools in Saint Cloud, FL.
 These 7 do not include Charter schools in Osceola County.